Multifractal analysis of complex networks: Results and discussions

 \begin{enumerate} \item[(i)] Construct a regular ring lattice.
 For example, if the nodes are named $N_{0},...,N_{n-1}$, there is an edge $e_{ij}$ between node $N_{i}$ and $N_{j}$ if and only if $|i-j|\equiv K$ for $K\in \lbrack 0,k/2]$;

 \item[(ii)] Add a new edge between nodes $N_{i}$ and $N_{j}$ with probability $p$. \end{enumerate}

-An illustration of this generating process is given in Fig. 5.
+An illustration of this generating process is given in Fig. 4.
 The upper left figure corresponds to the probability $p=0$.
 It is a regular network containing 20 nodes and each node has two neighbors on both sides.
 In other words, in this regular network, each node has four edges.
-All the nodes and edges are shown in blue.
 Then we start generating small-world networks based on this regular network.
-The upper right figure of Fig. 5 corresponds to the probability $p=0.1;$ one edge is added into the network which is colored in black.
+The upper right figure of Fig. 4 corresponds to the probability $p=0.1;$ one edge is added into the network.
 The network then becomes a small-world network.
-The bottom left figure corresponds to the probability $p=0.5;$ seven black edges are added into the original regular network and it is also a small-world network.
-The bottom right figure corresponds to the probability $p=1$; 10 black edges are added into the original small-world network and this time it becomes a random network.
+The bottom left figure corresponds to the probability $p=0.5;$ seven edges are added into the original regular network and it is also a small-world network.
+The bottom right figure corresponds to the probability $p=1$; 10 edges are added into the original small-world network and this time it becomes a random network.

-\ In this paper, we firstly generated a regular network which contains 5000 nodes and 250,000 edges.
+In this paper, we firstly generated a regular network which contains 5000 nodes and 250,000 edges.
 Each node has 50 edges on each side.
 Then we apply the modified fixed-size box counting method on this regular network.
 The numerical results are shown in the last row of Table 2.
 Both the maximum value of $D_{q}$ and the limit of $D_{q}$ are equal to one, thus $\Delta D_{q}=0$.
 This is because regular networks are not fractal, and they have dimension one.
 Secondly, for better comparison, we generated ten small-world networks based on a regular network of 5000 nodes with 5 edges on each side of a node.
 During the generation, when the probability $p$ increases, more edges are added into the original regular network.
 Then we apply the modified fixed-size box counting method on them to detect their multifractal behavior.
-We summarize the numerical results in Table 2, which includes the number of nodes, number of edges, diameter, probability p (the generating parameter), maximum value of $D_{q}$ and $\Delta D_{q}$.
+We summarize the numerical results in Table 2, which includes the number of nodes, number of edges, diameter, probability $p$ (the generating parameter), maximum value of $D_{q}$ and $\Delta D_{q}$.
 These results indicate that, when $p$ increases, more edges are added and accordingly both the maximum and limit values of $D_{q}$ increase.